Post updated: October 18, 2020

-Selling digital products is such a huge business these days.
-And, people make great money doing it!
-But, I can assure you that not a dime of my above income has come from anything like that—it’s all been tried and true freelance work that I’ve done for clients.
-Here’s a general breakdown of what went into those amounts you’re seeing:
+But, I can assure you that not a dime of the above income has come from any passive income or products—it’s all been tried and true freelance work that I’ve done for clients.
+Here’s a general breakdown of what goes into some of those bigger amounts you see:

 As you can see from the numbers I shared above, making a living as a freelance writer is a process.
 Me?
 I started writing a monthly column for a local women’s magazine.
 I even did some unpaid work for a few sites just to get my name out there.

-I know it’s easy to have your brain filled with all of those big bylines you’re hoping to get—and, that’s a great goal!
+I know it’s easy to have your brain filled with all of those big bylines or major clients you’re hoping to get—and, that’s a great goal!
 But, you need to walk before you can run.
 So, explore some smaller, lesser-known avenues you can get started with.
-You need some published clips under your belt before you can make any real progress.
+You need some published clips and client samples under your belt before you can make any real progress.

 While my dream was to make a living doing strictly writing work, that’s not how I got my start.
 For a while, I wrote resumes to supplement my income.
 I even did some data entry just to make ends meet.